 In accordance with the provisions of Sections 129(3) of the Companies Act 2013 theConsolidated Financial Statements drawn up in accordance with the applicable AccountingStandards form part of the Annual Report. financialAstatement of the AssociateCompany in containingthesalientfeaturesofthe Form AOC 1 is provided in Annexure"A" forming part of this report.

 Information as per Sec 134 (3) (f) - Events subsequent to the date of financialstatements

-The company has not given any loans or guarantees covered under the provisions ofsection 186 of the Companies Act 2013.
-The details of the investments made by company isgiven in the notes to the financial statements.
+The Company has not given any loans or guarantees covered under the provisions ofsection 186 of the Companies Act 2013.
+The details of the investments made by the Companyare given in the notes to the financial statements.

 Board & Audit Committee